MarhubORG/marhub-ui/README.md

 #### Husky, lint-staged, and git hooks

 This project uses Husky and lint-staged to manage git hooks.
 Each time before you commit, the `yarn lint` and `yarn format` will automatically run.
-If there are any errors you will be notified and will have to clean them up before committing the code.
+If there are any errors you will be notified and will have to clean them up before committing the code